 8. But the prices are higher

-These new iPhones in India cost more than last year’s models, but also don’t stack up well to some of the competition.
+These new iPhones in the UK cost more than last year’s models (thanks, Brexit!), but also don’t stack up well to some of the competition.
 The entry-level iPhone 8 is more expensive than the Samsung Galaxy S8, with its sharper screen (but duffer app ecosystem).
 The iPhone 8 Plus is similarly pricier than the Samsung Galaxy S8+, with its expandable storage.

 We’ve already said these are premium iPhones, and so it’s no surprise they’re selling for premium prices.
 But the iPhone 8’s lowish screen resolution and iPhone 8 Plus’s sheer heft do make you wonder whether Apple’s now holding its own in every way among its peers, or relying on goodwill, great cameras, superb apps, and a smattering of branding smarts to keep sales flooding in.